 Child and Youth Group Fire Safety Presentations

-Upon request, members of the Fire & Protective Services Department will provide child and youth groups with fire safety presentations.
+Upon request, members of Regina Fire & Protective Services will provide child and youth groups with fire safety presentations.
 Each presentation is approximately 30 to 45 minutes in length.

 Adult Group Fire Safety Presentations

-Upon request, members of the Fire Department will conduct fire safety presentations for adults groups.
+Upon request, members of Regina Fire & Protective Services will conduct fire safety presentations for adults groups.
 These presentations focus on fire prevention and fire escape planning.

 Youth Firesetter Intervention Program

 While curiosity about fires can be part of normal childhood experience, unsupervised firesetting or playing with matches and lighters is not.
 Regina Fire & Protective Services provides a structured assessment and intervention for children and guardians concerned about this dangerous behaviour through its Youth Firesetter Intervention Program.